 DISTINGUISHING NATURAL BIOSTIMULANTS FROM ARTIFICIAL OR CHEMICAL CROP ADVANCEMENT INPUTS

+The TESSI Symbiotic Growth System activates soil and plant biology delivering sustainable, highly productive advancements.
+Natural biostimulants differ from commercial fertilisers, regardless of the presence of nutrients in the products.
 Natural Biostimulants differ from crop protection products acting on the plant’s vigour while supporting direct actions against pests and disease.

-ESSI are the developers of the Symbiotic Aquatic BioReactor process (SABR), the world’s only proven all-natural, economically, environmentally viable solution for process affected 0-14 pH water and soil remediation and rehabilitation that additionally provides cost effective organic fertigation.
-The process solves previously thought untreatable contamination issues, allowing their conversion into viable alternatives.
+The Earth Sustaining Sciences Institute designs and delivers intergenerationally viable environmentally sustainable all-natural solutions for the mining, resources, and agricultural industries and naturral environment regeneration practices and projects , equally understanding the requisites and methodologies for functional advancement in commercially viable business, culturally endorsed societal serving enterprise and environmental and ecological advancement.
+The culmination of 26+ years of research and development has delivered unprecedented solutions and processes which required world travels and demonstrations to allow those who could not grasp the functions of the SABR process to see the deliverables first hand.
+TESSI and the founder, Dr. Wayne Sampey are the developers of the Symbiotic Aquatic BioReactor process (SABR), the world’s only proven all-natural, balanced economically and environmentally viable solution for process affected 0-14 pH water and soil remediation and rehabilitation that additionally provides cost effective organic cultivation and fertigation.
+The process remediates previously thought untreatable contamination issues, allowing their conversion into viable alternatives.
 SABR is effective in remediating to usability, areas affected by metals, metalloids and pH imbalances resulting from mining, processing, agriculture and natural events.
 Our agricultural advancement systems yield extremely effective, all-natural, low risk, growth enhancement tuneable and scalable for most soils, crops and climes.
 We are also in the advanced stages of delivering an all-natural, low cost, SABR based complete desalination process (SABRBODS).
 We understand that one of the greatest business risks to the future of agriculture, mining, and industry is the evolution of environmental guidelines forced upon commercial entities (including farmers), governments and the private sector by contemporary society.
 While governments and society supported mass clearing of lands to advance agriculture, they now see fit to blame farmers for much of the salinity problems.
-To quote a Western Australia Wheatbelt NRM CEO, "We don't want solutions to salinity, the farmers need to adapt."
+To quote a Western Australia Wheatbelt NRM CEO who at a seminar said directly to a room full of farmers, "We don't want solutions to salinity, the farmers need to adapt."
 This from a government allied and funded agency!
+Few farmers challenges-obviously grown weary and accepting the status quo!
+Well, opinions vary!

-The greater population is now realising with rapidly expanding understanding that many governments who deliver lamentable laws and governance support politically correct often agenda serving protagonists which disregard respect, rights and recognition of the land, environment and affected parties, continuing to place accountability for government and bureaucratic sponsored ecosocietal degradation at the feet of the private mining, industrial and agriculture entities.
-Conversely, mining, industrial and agriculture entities, expertly return accountability firmly to the feet of the governments that deliver lamentable laws and governance, thereby maintaining the adamantine cycle.
+Globally we do want and need solutions, not continued office dweller intergenerationally destructive rhetoric!
+The global populations are now realising with rapidly expanding understanding that many governments who deliver lamentable laws and minimal governance support, and their politically correct focused, often agenda serving protagonists that often border on disregard and disrespect for the rights and recognition of the land, environment, and affected parties, are often left holding the accountability for disturbed sites.
+This monumentally exacerbates issues that the closing agency does not have the ability to manage, continuing to place accountability for government and bureaucratic sponsored rhetoric on the taxpayer, because environmental security bonds are mostly poorly calculated, poorly administered and often dispersed by treasury to other priorities.
+Why else are there so many delinquent mine sites in the world?
+Often poorly regulated ecosocietal degradation is placed solely at the at the feet of the private mining, industrial and agriculture entities, when following in depth investigation, the regulators could be considered as contributors to the failures.
+Conversely, mining, industrial and agriculture entities, ignoring commerciality focus, often achieves solutions more often than segregation and site closure, then expertly return accountability firmly to the feet of the governments that deliver lamentable laws and governance, thereby maintaining the adamantine cycle.
 There is the continuing claim that required environmental remediation and rehabilitation of mining, industrial and agricultural activities is not cost efficient, although most, when promoting activity for approval, claim it is, and that it will be carried out; generally to revert to excuses when required to act, and sacrificing generally inadequate negotiated environmental security bonds rather than deliver profit affecting solutions.
-The SABR process has successfully proven in every globally attended challenge that such effective management, remediation and rehabilitation is now cost effective and intergenerationally sustainable; deliverable by local persons and groups, when trained and supported through the Earth Sustaining Sciences Institute.
+The SABR process has successfully proven in every globally attended challenge that such effective management, remediation and rehabilitation is now cost effective and intergenerationally sustainable; deliverable by local persons and groups, when trained and supported through The Earth Sustaining Sciences Institute.

 SymECulture Symbiotic Ecological Permanence in agriculture Purely Natural Inspired Intuitive Cultivation Methodology

 It is time to embrace realities and deliver actual solutions